KedarDev/Mr.FullStack/README.md

 <br>

- * You can confirm Java was installed by running this commmand
+ * You can confirm Java was installed by running this command
    ```sh
    java --version
     ```